wp-plugins/seo-automatic-wp-core-tweaks/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FC2PBBP6BY8QC
 Tags: google, seo, permalinks, installation, common settings, post teaser, page link, page order, canonical, sitemap, h1, core tweaks, seo automatic, blog setup
 Requires at least: 3.5
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 3.8.2
+Stable tag: 3.9

-Primarily for use in new WP installations, the steps are based on an employee checklist from Search Commander, Inc. for setting up sites.
+Primarily for use in <b>new WP installations</b>, the steps are based on an employee checklist from Search Commander, Inc. for setting up sites.

 == Description ==
+You should have no other plugins active while running this setup plugin, since it is primarily for new installations.

 Even before you add an SEO plugin, the steps after a WP installation can take 20 to 40 minutes.
 This plugin eliminates that time, putting all the options on one admin screen.
 This plugin does not replace other SEO plugins.
 It does what they don't do; Properly prepare you for their installation.

 [youtube http://www.youtube.com/v/UTXrUAccCts&hl=en_US&fs=1&rel=0&color1=0x006699&color2=0x54abd6]

+This plugin extends the built-in features of WordPress, and has an import / export feature, saving you even more time for additional installations.

-All of the "little things", from changing permalink structure to deleting the Hello World post, to enabling XML, and more, are all accessible from the admin page
+All of the "little things", from changing permalink structure, to deleting the Hello World post, to enabling XML, and lots more, are all accessible from a single admin page.

-This plugin extends the built-in features of WordPress, and as of May 2012, has an import / export feature, saving you even more time.

-This plug-in is designed to be a companion to other plugins like All in one SEO, Headspace, or WordPress SEO, and *is not* intended as a replacement.
-In fact, as they get better, we have disabled some of our features.
+This plug-in is designed to be a COMPANION to other plugins like All in one SEO, Headspace 2, or WordPress SEO (our favorite), and *is not* intended as a replacement for those.
+In fact, as they get better, we have disabled some of our features to avoid conflicts.

 = Features =
 From one admin screen, click a button and make any or all of these changes...